hongxiaolong/ngx_slab_stat/README.md

 Data
 ====

-Every line except the last one of output content has the same format, as follows:
+Every line except the first three of output content has the same format, as follows:

 * __shared memory__: name of current shared memory zone